spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-twenty-five-million-prices-in-spryker-commerce-os.md

 ### Materialized views for analytics

 Materialized view is a tool that aggregates data for analysis.
-Applying indexes to filterable columns in the views allows you to run `SELECT` queries faster than in relational tables.
+Applying indexes to filterable columns in the views lets you run `SELECT` queries faster than in relational tables.

 Exemplary procedure: